 Brands have found an effective strategy in shoppable QR Codes—a solution for brands where viewers can buy products when they see them on their TV screens.

-By scanning a QR Code presented on TV during pre-defined shoppable moments, viewers get access to an e-commerce website of the brands.
+By scanning a QR Code on TV during pre-defined shoppable moments, viewers get access to an eCommerce website of the brands.

-Shoppable QR Codes are effective because using a ‘second screen’ has become common amongst people as they are watching TV.
+QR Code ads are effective because using a ‘second screen’ has become common amongst people as they are watching TV.

 When was the last time you sat in front of a TV without your phone nearby?